BinaryAlien/libssq/README.md

 ## Build

-This project comes with a `CMakeLists.txt` in order to generate a build system to compile the library on your operating system using [CMake](https://cmake.org/).
+This project comes with a `CMakeLists.txt` to use with [CMake](https://cmake.org/) in order to generate a build system to compile the library on your machine.

 ### Example